 Asset managers must offer investments free of fossil fuel companies that are causing climate breakdown

-In 2020, we’re starting a new campaign to insist that SA’s leading asset managers offer the public and their beneficiaries – that’s you! – investments free of the fossil fuel companies that are overwhelmingly responsible for climate breakdown.
+In 2020, we’re starting a new campaign to insist that SA’s leading asset managers offer asset owners – that’s you! – investments free of the fossil fuel companies that are overwhelmingly responsible for climate breakdown.

 Fossil Free South Africa is a network of South Africans calling for investments that will help secure our human rights, a stable climate and sound finances.
 If you’re frustrated by governments’ failure to stop climate breakdown and asset managers leaving your investments vulnerable to a carbon bubble, then you should be asking your retirement fund, university, church, mosque or synagogue, stokvel, union, or favourite philanthropy to stop investing in climate-breaking coal, gas and oil.